Segmentation

 What Segmentation Really Means

 Targeting is one use case, but segmentation is broader than that.
-It is a way of organizing users, customers, sessions, leads, accounts, or behaviors so differences become visible.
+It is a way of organizing users, customers, sessions, leads, accounts, or behaviors so meaningful differences become visible.

-A segment should help explain something meaningful.
+A segment should help explain something useful.

 It might show that one market responds better to a campaign, that returning users behave differently from first-time visitors, that mobile users abandon at a specific step, or that one lead source produces lower-quality enquiries despite high volume.